Engelch/ConfigShell/doc/README.md

 3. A special git sub-module for OSX-specifics called *ConfigDarwin*
 4. A git sub-module called *PowerlineFonts*

 Again, the basic ConfigShell can be used without the sub-modules.
+These sub-modules may also contain binaries.

 ## Benefits of ConfigShell